Supply And Demand

 Why Make A Single Player Game

+Well, all we've talked about is what makes a game popular and profitable, but single player offers something that multiplayer never will.
+It's something that's hard to describe so I'll simply call it the 'impact' the game has on a player.
+The wow moment that connects a player to a game and brings out a much wider span of emotions.
+What does this is the story offered within a game's campaign, and although some forms of multiplayer can offer story as well, it's often much shorter.
+Players are willing to put in hours, days, weeks or more into a game's story so that they can feel the connection and impact the story gives them.
 But unfortunately, to some that's not enough.
 And that brings me to one of the most shocking displays of the drop in single player popularity.
 Recently the beloved studio Telltale Games let go nearly all its staff, leaving a skeleton crew of 25 people to finish their current project with Netflix.
 How these people were let go without any warning or severance pay is sad and disgusting, but I unfortunately can't go into more detail without straying from the topic.
 To learn more

 No comments: